kuvivek/drivingTheoryInGermany/README.md

 646. You want to turn right into a priority road.
 What must you look out for?
 ✅ Vehicles coming from the left and from the right
-❌Only for vehicles coming from the left
+❌ Only for vehicles coming from the left
 ✅ For cyclists and pedestrians alongside you to the right or behind you
-**Comment**:  Look not only to the left, but also to the right when turning into a priority road: An overtaking vehicle could be approaching quickly
+**Comment**: Look not only to the left, but also to the right when turning into a priority road: An overtaking vehicle could be approaching quickly from there.
-from there.
 In built-up areas, you must pay particular attention to pedestrians or cyclists, e.g. on your right or behind you.

 647. What must you do in case of a traffic jam in a tunnel?
 ✅ Switch hazard warning lights on
 ✅ When traffic comes to a standstill, keep a safety distance of approximately 5 m to the car ahead
-❌Secure and leave vehicle immediately
+❌ Secure and leave vehicle immediately
 **Comment**: Traffic jams and tailbacks pose a risk of accidents.
 Switch on the hazard warning lights and keep a safe distance when driving slowly.
 When stationary, stop at a distance of approx. 5 m from the vehicle in front.
-Switch off the engine if you are stationary for a long time, stay
-in the vehicle, listen to the traffic radio and pay attention to loudspeaker announcements.
+Switch off the engine if you are stationary for a long time, stay in the vehicle, listen to the traffic radio and pay attention to loudspeaker announcements.

-648.You notice an accident in the tunnel.
+648. You notice an accident in the tunnel.
 What do you have to do?
-❌Do not leave your vehicle
+❌ Do not leave your vehicle
 ✅ Inform emergency services via the SOS-telephone
 ✅ Switch on the hazard warning lights
 **Comment**: In the event of an accident in a tunnel, the priority is to secure the danger zone so that no further incidents occur.
-To do this, switch
-on the hazard warning lights immediately, park the vehicle as far away from the edge of the road as possible, set up the warning triangle and call
+To do this, switch on the hazard warning lights immediately, park the vehicle as far away from the edge of the road as possible, set up
-for help on the emergency telephone.
-An emergency call by cell phone makes it more difficult to determine the location and delays help.
+the warning triangle and call for help on the emergency telephone.
+An emergency call by cell phone makes it more difficult to determine
+the location and delays help.

 649. A learner driver has committed several violations during the probationary period.
-The authority has ordered that the driver attends a
+The authority has ordered that the driver
-supplementary driving course.
+attends a supplementary driving course.
 The learner driver fails to comply with this order.
 What can they expect to happen?
 ✅ The withdrawal of their driving licence
-An order to attend a driver fitness session
+❌ An order to attend a driver fitness session
-An extension of the probationary period by another 3 years
+❌ An extension of the probationary period by another 3 years
-**Comment**If a road user behaves in a way that raises doubts about their fitness to drive, their driving license can be withdrawn temporarily or permanently.
+**Comment**: If a road user behaves in a way that raises doubts about their fitness to drive, their driving license can be withdrawn
-Anyone who does not take part in the advanced training seminar despite being ordered to do so must expect their driving license to be revoked.
+temporarily or permanently.
+Anyone who does not take part in the advanced training seminar despite being ordered to do so must expect
+their driving license to be revoked.

 650. You are involved in a traffic accident.
 What are you obliged to do?
 I have to